 In recent times, after increased competition from Mozilla, Google, and numerous other players like Opera Software, Microsoft started releasing updates to Internet Explorer, with IE8 coming out in May 2010, IE9 in March 2011, and even a IE10 preview released shortly after.
 Microsoft’s been hoping to make Internet Explorer an attractive reason to purchase Windows, a sentiment evident when the company didn’t make a version of IE9 for XP – an attempt to boost sales of Windows 7.

 Microsoft’s latest move is a leaf out Chrome’s book, with auto-updates now being almost silently applied.
 We’ll have to wait and see if the company decides a similar rapid release cycle however, though in the past, it has been vehemently opposed to it.
 Such an update cycle is not necessarily a great idea, with its bad handling and subsequent add-on compatibility issues easily one of the factors in Mozilla Firefox’s current static position in the global browser market.
 To be clear, Firefox does not auto-update.
 Chrome recently became the second most widely used browser, finally outpacing Firefox.
 Importantly, if counting individual versions, Chrome 15 has beaten IE8, becoming the most used browser version in the world.

 Digit Icons of Trust 2011 Survey

-Visit http://thinkdigit.com/trust to vote for your favorite tech brands in India.
+Visit https://thinkdigit.com/trust to vote for your favorite tech brands in India.

 Survey participation gives you a chance to win exciting gifts like wireless input devices, earphones and special edition Digit branded T-shirts.